nautobot/nautobot-app-ssot/docs/user/integrations/device42.md

 | Vendors                 | Providers                    |
 | Telco Circuits          | Circuits                     |

-`**` If the [Device Lifecycle Nautobot app](https://github.com/nautobot/nautobot-plugin-device-lifecycle-mgmt) is found to be installed, a matching Version will be created with a RelationshipAssociation connecting the Device and that Version.
+`**` If the [Device Lifecycle Nautobot app](https://github.com/nautobot/nautobot-app-device-lifecycle-mgmt) is found to be installed, a matching Version will be created with a RelationshipAssociation connecting the Device and that Version.

 ## Usage

-Once the plugin is installed and configured, you will be able to perform a data import from Device42 into Nautobot.
+Once the app is installed and configured, you will be able to perform a data import from Device42 into Nautobot.
 From the Nautobot SSoT Dashboard view (`/plugins/ssot/`), Device42 will show as a Data Source.

 ![Dashboard View](../../images/device42_dashboard.png)